elicia4/linux_notes/networking/rsync.md

 be a directory where and NFS or Samba share is mounted to, so even though it looks like we're copying data locally, we're effectively moving data to a remote server, even with this syntax.

+If we append a trailing `/` to the `<dir1>` directory name, `rsync` will copy only the contents of the `<dir1>` directory and not the directory itself.
+But if we don't, the directory itself will be copied.

 `rsync` doesn't do a bi-directional sync, that is, it doesn't sync your directrories both ways.
 In the example above, what `rsync` does is it takes the